 The etiology of pulmonary regurgitation mainly determines the history.
 In PR secondary to pulmonary hypertension, the clinical picture is dominated by the primary lung disease or the high pulmonary vascular resistance rather than the volume load.
-Isolated PR causes RV volume overload and maybe tolerated for many years without difficulty unless it complicates.
+Isolated PR causes RV volume overload and may be tolerated for many years without difficulty unless it complicates.
 In most patients, clinical manifestations of the primary disease are severe and usually overshadow the PR, which often results only in incidental auscultatory findings.
 Patients with PR caused by infective endocarditis who develop septic pulmonary emboli and pulmonary hypertension often exhibit severe RV failure.
 With the disease progression, the patient may report fatigue, exertional dyspnea, abdominal fullness/bloating, and lower extremity swelling.

 Post Ross procedure: Ross procedure is a pulmonary autograft placement in place of the diseased aortic valve, which is a common procedure in congenital aortic valve disease.
-Ross procedure is the only aortic valve intervention that has long term survival benefit.
+Ross procedure is the only aortic valve intervention that has long-term survival benefit.
 As per the recent American Journal of Cardiology consensus (2018), this procedure is also under consideration for selected young patients.
 In this procedure, a pulmonary autograft replaces the aortic valve, and a pulmonary autograft replaces the pulmonic valve.
 Aortic regurgitation is a known complication post-procedurally, which can occur anytime.
 Another major complication of this procedure is PR, which can occur after 10 to 15 years of the procedure.

-Post-TOF repair: Despite major advances in the TOF repair in the past few decades, many patients experience several complications secondary to the post-surgical hemodynamic and electrophysiological abnormalities.
+Post-TOF repair: Despite major advances in TOF repair in the past few decades, many patients experience several complications secondary to post-surgical hemodynamic and electrophysiological abnormalities.
 Right bundle branch block, residual intra-cardiac shunts, tricuspid regurgitation, etc., cause pulmonary annular dilatation causing PR.

 Jugular venous distension with large v waves (Lancisi sign) can be seen in patients with PR secondary to pulmonary hypertension if the right ventricular pressure is high enough to cause tricuspid insufficiency as well.